 A surety bond is required based on the number of wells and or depth of the wells.
 Operators must choose between a single well bond for each well location or a blanket bond covering multiple wells.

 The premium that you pay for a North Dakota Oil and Gas Well Surety Bond is dependent on credit and depth and the number of wells.
 For bond amounts over $50,000, personal and business financial statements may be required.
+Contact our Surety Bond Specialists for a referral to an agency that writes these bonds.

 The Division must consider location issues before approving a permit such as the distance to aquifers, coal, sand or gravel deposits, abandoned wells, military facilities, historic or recreation sites, future roadway projects, etc. and may attach stipulations if necessary.